 Home Based Care

-Volunteers should be aware that Home Based Care can be quite an emotional experience as visits are made to some really under-privileged areas of the community.
-However volunteers always feel that HBC is a valuable experience that gives them both a deeper insight into the lives of those suffering terminal illness, and a better understanding of Zambian society and the level of healthcare that is available locally.
+Please Note: Home Based Care can be quite a confronting and an emotional experience as we visit some under-privileged areas of the community: however, volunteers almost always comment that it is a valuable experience that offers a deeper insight into the lives of those suffering from illness, and gives them a better understanding of Zambian society and local healthcare available.

 Clinics in Livingstone constantly battle with serious shortages of staff and basic medical equipment.
-The help the volunteers is greatly appreciated by the nurses in the clinics, as their assistance with tasks such as the filing of patient records allows the staff to see and treat the vast numbers of people depending on the clinics for healthcare more quickly.
+The help the volunteers is greatly appreciated by the nurses in the clinics, as their assistance with tasks such taking basic vitals allows the staff to see and treat the vast numbers of people depending on the clinics for healthcare more quickly.
 Volunteers have the chance to observe the care being given to patients by the local staff in several clinics in Livingstone which gives valuable insight into the healthcare services in Zambia.
 The clinics have several departments including outpatients for adults and children, HIV and TB services, pharmacy and maternity.